What Is Cosmism?

 No References!

-Pertinent to the above, you'll notice an absence of references and citations in this text.
-I know how to write in a fully-referenced academic style all to well, and this is intentionally not that kind of work.
-I'm not representing that every idea here is original.
-Sometimes I mention a prior thinker by name, when it seems particularly appropriate -- these mentions are not particularly systematic and don't necessarily reflect the biggest influences or sources of the ideas given here.
+In this spirit, you'll notice an absence of references and citations in this text.
+I know how to write in a fully-referenced academic style all too bloody well -- and this is intentionally not that kind of work.
+I'm not representing that every idea presented here is original.
+Some are original; many are not!
+Sometimes I mention another historical or contemporary thinker by name, when it seems particularly appropriate -- but these mentions are not particularly systematic and don't necessarily reflect the biggest influences or sources of the ideas given here.

 My Hope